So You Call Yourself a Hobbit Fan?

 The first iconic location where The Hobbit was filmed is in Hobbiton, of course!
 This is the ultimate outdoors movie set.
 It feels like Hobbiton is real with intricate details down to the Hobbits’ washing lines with tiny clothes.
 The set was re-built for The Hobbit movies and to be sustainable for tourists’ viewing pleasure!
-Find out more about Hobbiton in How to Get the Best Hobbiton Discount.
+Find out more about Hobbiton in How to Get the Best Hobbiton Discount or head straight to Viator and Tripadvisor to book your tour.

 Location: Matamata, Waikato, North Island

 2. Pelorus River

 Next on our list of the best Hobbit locations to visit is a kayaking trip!
 In The Hobbit: The Desolation of Smaug, the epic scene where the dwarves plummet down the river in barrels was filmed down Pelorus River in Marlborough.
-You can take an epic kayaking tour to the exact filming location or get the idea of it safely from the river banks!
+You can take an epic kayaking tour to the exact filming location (more info on Viator and Tripadvisor) or get the idea of it safely from the river banks of the Pelorus Bridge Scenic Reserve!

 Location: The Pelorous River can be seen from Havelock, Canvastown and along State Highway 6 in the area, Marlborough, South Island.